okalachev/flix/docs/usage.md

 ### Control with remote control

-Before flight using remote control, you need to calibrate it:
+Before using remote SBUS-connected remote control, you need to calibrate it:

-1. Open Serial Monitor in Arduino IDE (or use `make monitor` command in the command line).
+1. Access the console using QGroundControl (recommended) or Serial Monitor.
-2. Type `cr` command there and follow the instructions.
+2. Type `cr` command and follow the instructions.
 3. Use the remote control to fly the drone!

 ### Control with USB remote control